careyjames/dns-tool/README.md

 ### Running Tests

-Unit tests are written with `pytest`.
-After installing the dependencies and `pytest`, execute the test suite from the project root:
+- Install the dependencies and `pytest`.
+- Execute the test suite from the project root using `pytest`.

 ```bash
 pytest